aws-samples/aws-deeplearning-labs/workshop/pytorch-distributed-training/STEP0.2_INSTALL.md

 ## Installation of KubeFlow, EKS using Terraform

+Pre-Requisites

-Make sure you are in us-west-2 region (Oregon).
+1. Make sure you are in us-west-2 region (Oregon).
+2. Use Google Chrome for interacting with AWS Console and Kubeflow.

 Create a Cloud9 Environment.

 ![ScreenShot1](/images/a1.png)